 Swindon Fencing Club shall also support the BFA.
 For this purpose, the Club shall be affiliated to the BFA and encourage its membership to become individual members of the BFA.

 The aim and objective of the Club is to administer, foster, encourage and promote the sport of Fencing in Swindon and the surrounding area.
 This is to be done through the provision of facilities for the coaching of its members, encouragement of participation at all levels, organising club and inter-club matches and social events.

-This shall be all age groups of both sexes from ten years with no upper limit, regardless of ability and having amateur status as defined by the BFA.
+This shall include all age groups of both sexes from 8 years with no upper limit, regardless of ability and having amateur status as defined by the BFA.
 The right to refuse or cancel membership without giving reason is reserved by the Club Committee.